 Ways to save money if you use liquefied petroleum gas (LPG)

 LPG supply has been affected by the same wholesale price rises as mains natural gas.
-However, there are some steps you can take to cut costs.
+However, there are ways to cut costs.

 Compare prices if you can